jafingerhut/jafingerhut.github.com/clojure/setup.md

 libraries, so you may find it helpful to install some JDK 8 release as well as JDK 11.

-JDK 8, 11, and 17 are LTS (Long Term Support) releases, expected to be deployed and supported by many developers for years after they are released.
-Other versions are expected to be supported for only 6 months after they are released.
+JDK 8, 11, and 17 are LTS (Long Term Support) releases, supported for years after they are released.
+Other JDK versions are expected to be supported for only 6 months after they are released.
 See [this artice](https://en.wikipedia.org/wiki/Java_version_history) for more details.